upon-X/readme/README.md

 <br>

-- +2 years of experience with JavaScript on Full Stack Development
+- +2 years of experience on Full Stack Development
 - Currently working as Full Stack Developer at [Sherpa.wtf](https://github.com/Sherpa-wtf)
 - Experience as Front-end Developer at [AWAQ ONGD](https://github.com/Awaq-Estaciones-Biologicas)
 - I am dedicated to developing projects that allow me to advance and enhance my trayectory as a developer.